-In double entry accounting, however, an entry in a receivables asset account can also call for a corresponding debit or credit in another account in any of the five account categories—assets, liabilities, equities, revenues, or expenses.
+In double entry accounting, however, an entry in a "receivables" Asset account also calls for a corresponding debit or credit in any of the five account categories—Assets, Liabilities, Equities, Revenues, or Expenses.

 Below are just a few basic examples of debits and credits that result from creating a receivable.

 First Example: Creating the Receivable

 Consider, for example, a manufacturer selling goods to another company.
 On 20 September, Grand Corporation sells and delivers a product purchase to the buyer, Mercury Corporation.
 At the same time, Grande Corporation sends Mercury an invoice for $84,400.
 The invoice states "Net 30," meaning that Mercury must pay Grande Corporation in 30 days or less.

 At sale closing, a Grande bookkeeper recognizes the sale with two journal entries such as these:

 | 20-Sep-20YY |

 | NNN Accounts receivable |

 The sale to Mercury becomes an Account receivable for Grande Corporation.
 As a result, Grande's Accounts receivableaccount balance increases by (is debited for) $84,400.
 Grande also claims sales revenues at this time by simultaneously increasing (crediting) its Sales revenues account by the same $84,400.

 The receivable now exists, and sales revenues are now "on the books," even though Mercury has not yet paid.